Ihsan-Abdul/Incident-Response-Triage-Documentation/Report/Executive-Summary.md

 4.  **Enhance Monitoring:** Expand detection rules to alert on anomalous administrative account activity like logins from external IPs and logins at unusual times to catch malicious behaviour faster.

 ---
-**Note:** This summary is based on my analysis of simulated log data within a controlled lab environment, conducted for the purpose of developing and demonstrating security operations competencies.